rocketpowerkille/Tare/docs/BAZANTIC_MULTI_SERVICE.md

 # Bazantic multi-service Recipe

-This is the remaining Bazantic platform configuration for the two Bazantic prizes that are not marked Continuity-only.
+This runbook preserves the two-service configuration and historical 2026-09-12 acceptance note.
+It is not a current gateway-health check.
+Use [the integration guide](BAZANTIC_INTEGRATION.md) for the current tool inventory and [the prize review](PRIZE_TRACKS.md) for eligibility.
 It uses two direct services:

 1. Tare, through the existing live gateway.
 2. The Graph Studio, through a second gateway generated from